kumahq/kuma-website/docs/README.md

 ::: slot masthead-sub-title

-## The open-source control plane for service mesh, <br>delivering high performance and reliability with Envoy
+## The open-source control plane for service mesh, <br>delivering security, observability, routing and more

 :::